mediacloud/cliff-annotator/README.md

 ## Tomcat Setup

-CLIFF is setup to be run inside a Java servlet container (ie. Tomcat7).
+CLIFF is setup to be run inside a Java servlet container (ie. Tomcat 8).
 For development we use the [Maven Tomcat plugin](http://tomcat.apache.org/maven-plugin.html).
 To deploy, add this to your `%TOMCAT_PATH%/conf/tomcat-users.xml` file:
 ```xml